Influence your teenager’s mental well-being: I do not think any of us as parents would want to have a child or a family member who is mentally unwell.

-- Keep yourself updated on problems faced by teenagers so you can spot signs early and nip it off at the bud.
+- Keep yourself updated on problems faced by teenagers so you can spot signs when they arise.

-- Take notice of any changes especially when they are sudden.
+- Take notice of any changes esp. when they are sudden

 - Sound body leads to sound mind.
 So, take care of their physical health.

-- Choose a school that focuses on the overall well-being of your child and not just academics.
+- Choose school that focuses on overall well-being of your child and not just academics.

 - Have a loving relationship with your spouse.